scouten/ericscouten.travel/content/2018/09-14+europe/11+12-photokina/index.md

 After the show, I took a little time to drive around Cologne before settling in for the evening.

 **2023 Update:** Sadly, it looks like this may well have been the last Photokina ever held.
 For the 2010s, Photokina exhibitions were held on an every-other-year basis.
 The next one would have been in the fall of 2020 and of course had to be canceled due to the pandemic.
 The show organizers have since posted a note stating that they have suspended the exhibition "for the time being."
 It is warmly remembered.

+· · ·

+This has been a very good trip, a good salve for my soul.

+Tomorrow I shall head home.
+I'm ready.